Initial entanglement, entangling unitaries, and completely positive maps: Entangling unitaries acting on entangled states

 At first blush, one might expect that acting such an entangling operation on an entangled state will lead to NCP reduced dynamics.
 But, looking at the the corresponding dynamical (Choi) matrix~\cite{sudarshan_stochastic_1961,Quanta77}, one finds that it turns out to be CP.
 Specifically, its eigenvalues, $\lambda_{\pm}$ are as follows

 which can be clearly seen to be always positive.
 This example therefore shows that a total entangling unitary acting on an entangled state can admit CP dynamics.
 There is a simpler way to understand why the action of $\sqrt{\rm CNOT}$ generates a CP dynamics here.
-It turns out that the state $\ket{\Psi}$ in Eq. (\ref{eq:psi}) can be expressed as the action of the same entangling operator on a product state: specifically, $\ket{\Psi} = \sqrt{\rm CNOT}\ket0(\cos\theta\ket0 + \sin\theta\ket1)$.
-Therefore, $\sqrt{\rm CNOT}\ket{\Psi} = {\rm CNOT}\ket0(\cos\theta\ket0 + \sin\theta\ket1) = \cos\theta\ket{00} + \sin\theta\ket{11}$.
+It turns out that the state $\ket{\Psi}$ in Eq. (\ref{eq:psi}) can be expressed as the action of the same entangling operator on a product state: specifically, $\ket{\Psi} = \sqrt{\rm CNOT}(\cos\theta\ket0 + \sin\theta\ket1)\ket0$.
+Therefore, $\sqrt{\rm CNOT}\ket{\Psi} = {\rm CNOT}(\cos\theta\ket0 + \sin\theta\ket1)\ket0 = \cos\theta\ket{00} + \sin\theta\ket{11}$.

-In other words, the action of the entangling operation on $\ket{\Psi}$ in Eq. (\ref{eq:psi}) can be seen as an intermediate map of a CP-divisible channel acting on the initial state $\ket0(\cos\theta\ket0 + \sin\theta\ket1)$.
+In other words, the action of the entangling operation on $\ket{\Psi}$ in Eq. (\ref{eq:psi}) can be seen as an intermediate map of a CP-divisible channel acting on the initial state $(\cos\theta\ket0 + \sin\theta\ket1)\ket0$.
 But it is well recognized that the intermediate map of a CP-divisible channel-- in this the action of $\sqrt{\rm CNOT}$ on state $\ket{\Psi}$ is necesarily CP \cite{rivas_entanglement_2010}.
+One should note that Eq. (\ref{eq:psi}) refers only to a particular example of an entangled state.
+However, the eigenvalues Eq. (\ref{eigdynmat}) are evaluated for the intermediate map, and not for a specific instance of a point to point transformation.
 This exercise alerts us to a class of entangling operations on entangled states, that will lead to CP dynamics.
 This idea provides a broad response to the belief sometimes held, as mentioned in Sec. \ref{intro}, that initial entangled correlations necessarily lead to NCP dynamics.
 This can be used to construct examples to show that non-vanishing quantum discord does not imply NCPness, and that there can be (infinitely many, as we shall indicate later) joint unitaries that lead to CP dynamics.
 An important caveat is due in this context, which is discussed below.